mantidproject/mantid/docs/source/algorithms/LoadILLTOF-v2.rst

 By default, this algorithm loads the data indexed by channels.
 To convert to time-of-flight, use the ConvertToTOF option.

 This algorithm also supports diffraction mode.
 In this case, the unit of the output workspace will be wavelength instead of time-of-flight or channel.
-The support for the omega scan measurement mode for IN5 and PANTHER is **not** handled by this loader, but instead the data is loaded with :ref:`LoadILLDiffraction <algm-LoadILLDiffraction>`.
+The support for the omega scan measurement mode for IN5, PANTHER, and SHARP is **not** handled by this loader, but instead the data is loaded with :ref:`LoadILLDiffraction <algm-LoadILLDiffraction>`.

 .. note::